dotnet/EntityFramework.Docs/entity-framework/core/modeling/shadow-properties.md

 ## Configuring shadow properties

-You can use the Fluent API to configure shadow properties.
-Once you have called the string overload of `Property`, you can chain any of the configuration calls you would for other properties.
+You can use the [Fluent API](xref:core/modeling/index#use-fluent-api-to-configure-a-model) to configure shadow properties.
+Once you have called the string overload of <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.EntityTypeBuilder.Property%60%601(System.String)>, you can chain any of the configuration calls you would for other properties.
 In the following sample, since `Blog` has no CLR property named `LastUpdated`, a shadow property is created:

 [!code-csharp[Main](../../../samples/core/Modeling/ShadowAndIndexerProperties/ShadowProperty.cs?name=ShadowProperty&highlight=8)]